 Active Practitioner Signals:

-• Recent commits to AI repositories (within 30 days)
+- Recent commits to AI repositories (within 30 days)

-• Published papers at 2025/2026 AI conferences
+- Published papers or presentations at recent AI conferences

-• Active participation in AI safety discussions
+- Active participation in emerging discussions around AI safety and governance

 Conclusion